zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 MD5 (cjson_dtrace_second.o) = a42c72ae540be068243936afe2d7b868
 ```

-On above list you see mismatch md5 sums.
-When I found that I started fire to drill-down to object files and look what's incorrect.
+On above list you see mismatched md5 sums.
+When I found that I started fire to drill-down to object files and look at what's incorrect.

-I got 2 dtrace objects, In ```strings``` command I found differences:
+I got 2 dtrace objects, Using the ```strings``` command I found the differences:

 ``` sh
 %> strings -a cjson_dtrace_second.o > dtrace_second